Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Discrete time

 An alternative version of Doob's optional stopping theorem, corresponds to the case of a gambler that has a finite budget (Theorem 4.1.1 in \cite{norris1998markov}). \begin{leftbar} \begin{theorem}[\textbf{ Doob's Optional stopping, version II} ] $\\$ Let $M_n$ be a martingale and let $\T$ be a stopping time.
 If $\mathcal{P}(\T<\infty)=1$ and if there exists a constant $m$ such that $|M_n|\leq m$ for all $n\leq \T$, then

-\end{theorem} \end{leftbar} The two versions of Doob's optional stopping theorem are related to each other, and in fact one can derive Theorem~\ref{Doob2} from Theorem~\ref{Doob1x}, averaging over the distribution $\mP(X_0)$, see for example the proofs in the appendix of Ref.~\cite{neri2019integral}.
+\end{theorem} \end{leftbar} The two versions of Doob's optional stopping theorem are related to each other, and in fact one can derive Theorem~\ref{Doob2} from Theorem~\ref{Doob1x}, see for example the proofs in the appendix of Ref.~\cite{neri2019integral}.

 The optional stopping theorem is one of the key properties that characterise martingales, and in fact, it is a defining property of martingales, see Ref.~\cite{revuz2013continuous}.
-Indeed, the condition Eq.~(\ref{eq:defM}) can be written in terms of the stopping time
+Indeed, as we will show, the condition Eq.~(\ref{eq:defM}) can be written in terms of the stopping time